wrjodjana/obsidian-vault/interview/company specific interviews/extrahop networks/technical ques/minimum threads (60 mins only).md

 **Understand:**
 - Threads that need form the target word by consuming characters in order
 - Each thread maintains its current position in the target word (which character it needs next)
-- Characters from list must be consumed sequentially
+- Characters from list must be consumed sequentially (no skipping ahead)

 **Approach**
+- Brute force: Trying like with 1 thread, 2 threads, 3 threads etc. until a configuration would work.
+For each number of threads simulate the proces